Sponsors EA and Nike say concerned about Ronaldo rape claims

-(Reuters) - Sportswear maker Nike Inc (NKE.N) and video game maker Electronic Arts Inc (EA.O) and said on Thursday they were concerned about rape allegations against Cristiano Ronaldo, one of the world’s best football players.
+Oct 4 (Reuters) - Sportswear maker Nike Inc and video game maker Electronic Arts Inc and said on Thursday they were concerned about rape allegations against Cristiano Ronaldo, one of the world’s best football players.

 The 33-year-old athlete on Tuesday denied rape allegations leveled against him by a woman who sued him in court in Nevada.

-“We are deeply concerned by the disturbing allegations and will continue to closely monitor the situation,” Nike said in a statement to Reuters.
+“We are deeply concerned by the disturbing allegations and will continue to closely monitor the situation,” Nike said in a statement to the Associated Press.

 Nike has worked with Ronaldo since 2003 and in 2016 announced a lifetime deal with him worth which could be worth as much as $1 billion, according to Forbes magazine.